MrClock8163/ToolDocumentation/docs/vbnet/colorlibrary.md

 	This page is about the **Visual Basic .Net** version of the tool.
 If you want to read about the more up-to-date Visual Basic .Net Framework based iteration, head over to the [Color converter (VB.Net Framework)](../vbnetframework/colorlibrary.md) page.

+## Features

+* Convert between color formats

+	* sRGB 8-bit
+	* sRGB
+	* linear RGB

+* Save and load colors from formatted .xml file

+* Pick color from loaded or copy-pasted images

 The Color library and converter is the third iteration of the color converter tool.
 It is written in Visual Basic .Net.
 It integrates the converter part of the previous iteration with a structured color library, which allows for categories as well, and a color picker window.

+### Conversion

 ![](img/image_2_1.png)

+### Pick a color

-The color picker area accepts existing images by drag-and-drop and opening through file explorer, as well as pasted images from the clipboard.
+The color picker area accepts existing images by drag-and-drop and opening through file explorer, as well as images pasted from the clipboard.

+### Color library

 The color library is stored in [XML files](../formats/libraryXML.md) with specific formatting: